ALMaclaine/webapp-systems/forms/form-system.md

   - sub sections (scoped to namespace)
   - list/array types
   - support schema validation
+  - multiple steps
+    - different validation on each step

 # subform vs subsection
 - subform is a complete subform with its own submission criteria and context